Jayjohn1337/file_organizer/README.md

 <h3>Features:</h3>
 <p>
-- Categorizes files based on their extensions.
+- Categorizes files based on their extensions. <br>
-- Moves files into folders that match their categories (e.g., PDFs go into a 'pdf' folder).
+- Moves files into folders that match their categories (e.g., PDFs go into a 'pdf' folder).<br>
-- Handles exceptions gracefully, including permissions and file locks.
+- Handles exceptions gracefully, including permissions and file locks.<br>
 </p>

 <h3>Ideal For:</h3>
 <p>
-- Organizing Downloads, Documents, or any cluttered folder.
+- Organizing Downloads, Documents, or any cluttered folder.<br>
-- Automating file management tasks.
+- Automating file management tasks. <br>
-- Keeping your workspace uncluttered and efficient.
+- Keeping your workspace uncluttered and efficient. <br>
 </p>